anima-wg/brski-cloud/anima-brski-cloud.md

 Pledges SHOULD send a valid "server\_name" extension (SNI) whenever they know the domain name of the registrar they connect to.
 A Pledge creating a Provisional TLS connection according to {{BRSKI}} will often only know the IPv6 link local IP address of a Join Proxy that connects it to the Registrar.
-Registrars are according expected to ignore SNI information, as in most cases, the Pledge will not know how to set the SNI correctly.
+Registrars are accordingly expected to ignore SNI information, as in most cases, the Pledge will not know how to set the SNI correctly.

 The Pledge MUST be manufactured with pre-loaded trust anchors that are used to verify the identity of the Cloud Registrar when establishing the TLS connection.
 The TLS connection can be verified using a public Web PKI trust anchor using {{RFC9525}} DNS-ID mechanisms or a pinned certification authority.